kepatotorica/bashrc/README.md

 **sh install.sh**
 in the bash terminal

+Or just run this line in your terminal;
-git clone https://github.com/kepatotorica/bashrc.git; sh bashrc/install.sh; cd ..; rm -r bashrc
+git clone https://github.com/kepatotorica/bashrc.git; sh bashrc/install.sh; rm -fr bashrc